williamliusea/CarND-Advanced-Lane-Lines/writeup.md

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.
+The camera matrix was produced by iterating through all images in camera_cal to get a good sense of the distortion matrix of this camera_cal.
+For each image, I do the following steps:
+1. read in the images
+2. convert the image to grayscale
+3. call findChessboardCorners to find the corners and append them to detected corners.
+4. After all images are process, run calibrateCamera on the detected corners to calculate the mtx and dist array.
+5. Save the array to disk for later use.

+Here is an example comparing the original image and the undistorted image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the camera_calibration.py).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]